Koredotcom/docs/docs/xo/contactcenter/integrations/talkdesk/kore-iva-integration-with-talkdesk.md

 When a customer calls the Talkdesk phone number, the audio stream is directed to audiosocket and a call is initiated to SmartAssist bot based on the number retrieved from the URL.
 The audio is streamed bidirectionally between the Kore bot and the Talkdesk end user.

-Create a WSS URL with botID, token ID, and phone number used in the Experience Flow:
+Create a WSS URL with botID, token ID, and phone number used in the Flow:

 wss://korevg-np.kore.ai/audiosocket/talkdesk/?sipuri=%2B173443xxxxx&token=xxxxxGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJhcHBJZCI6ImNzL
 TFiARYEDF4LTA0ZDktNTM3MC04NTI3LWFlNjNmMjk1YmJjZiJ9.2ozN9wKNPi3A4R8HPdPUfdqBTv-JgCsxnCCXlpGfUjw&botId=st-92bbcxxx-f5c3-5ea6-ab5e-d7ebea8xxxxx&accountId=xxxxxbef6ed51db7e930d75c&agentassist=false